KareemAnab/CS3560-Assignment2-WordleFX/README.md

 ## How to Run the Project

-You can run **WordleFX** in two simple ways — either directly through IntelliJ’s Gradle tool window (recommended) or from the command line.
+You can run **WordleFX** in a simple way, directly through IntelliJ’s Gradle tool window

 ---

-### Option 1: Run via IntelliJ (No Terminal Needed)
+Run via IntelliJ (No Terminal Needed)

 1. Open the project in **IntelliJ IDEA**.
     - If you see a folder named `WordleFX_project`, right-click it → **Open as Project**.